-Recent years have seen the PTRRS evolve, expanding from the use of the initial offering of compression services to newer services such as counterparty risk optimisation services.
-It is possible that new or other services with the same or similar characteristics may become available in the future.
+Recent years have seen PTRRS evolve, expanding from the use of the initial offering of compression services to newer services such as counterparty risk optimisation and basis risk mitigation services.
+It is possible that new or other services with same or similar characteristics may become available in the future.

-PTRRS continue to be used in large numbers to mitigate the operational and counterparty credit risks associated with OTC derivative transactions, resulting in a mitigation of certain systemic risks.
+PTRRS continue to be used by a large number of participants to mitigate the operational and counterparty credit risks associated with OTC derivative transactions, resulting in a mitigation of certain systemic risks.
 Given the unregulated nature of the sector, the question remains as to whether other types of risks are being introduced into the system, including any systemic risk.